dot-gabriel-ferrer/calibration_pipeline/README.md

 python -m utils.raw_to_fits path/to/TestSection1 path/to/TestSection2 path/to/TestSection3 --verbose --search-depth 6
 ```

+Use `--skip-bias`, `--skip-dark` or `--skip-flat` to ignore a dataset section if
+you only wish to convert a subset of the data.

 For each attempt a `fits/` directory is created alongside `frames/` containing
 the generated FITS files.
 All columns present in `temperatureLog.csv` are
 written into the FITS header using short keywords (for instance